 This is certainly true of ‘Pride and Prejudice’.
 You know almost from the first terse exchanges between Darcy and Elizabeth that they will end up together, despite all the sniping and snarling, and her refusal of his preposterous marriage proposal based mainly on her ‘fine eyes’ and ability to argue with him.

-How much more interesting and satisfying it might have been if Darcy had drowned in the lake (see Colin Firth in the 2005 film adaptation), and Elizabeth had spent the rest of her life regretting the missed opportunity, unhappy and alone.
+How much more interesting and satisfying it might have been if Darcy had drowned in the lake (see Colin Firth in the 1995 TV series), and Elizabeth had spent the rest of her life regretting the missed opportunity, unhappy and alone.
 But that might have turned the story into a Bronte-style misery-fest, although it would still have remained verbose and stodgy.
 And I would still have thought it the worst, most turgid and tortuous book I had ever read.

 Give me a good, juicy murder story any day!!